Jan. 6 takeaways: ‘Heated’ Trump, Pence’s near miss with mob

 Trump campaign aide Jason Miller said colleagues had told him they thought Eastman “was crazy.”

-Eastman was subpoenaed by the committee, but repeatedly invoked his Fifth Amendment rights during his interview.
+Eastman was subpoenaed by the committee, but he repeatedly invoked his Fifth Amendment rights during his closed-door interview with the panel last year.
 He has also sued to block the panel from obtaining many of his communications from the time.

 TURNING TO THEIR FAITH